yoru01/Post-hACK/PIR workshop.md

 ```bash
 $ ../reach version
 ```
-The output of that command should diplay the latest reach version.
+The output of that command should display the latest Reach version.

 Next, we initialize our reach application using the following command

 ```bash
 ./reach init
 ```
-This creates an `index.mjs` which is the test interface and an `index.rsh` file which is the smart contract, also known as the Reach file.
+This creates an `index.mjs`, which is the test interface, and an `index.rsh` file, which is the smart contract, also known as the Reach file.

 # Problem Analysis

-As a developer, before you start writing any line of code to perform any function, we'll have to ask ourselves some questions and produce our answers, then write down an algorithm of how we want that application to work and how it solves the problems listed then and only then, we can start writing our first lines of code.
+As a developer, before we start writing any line of code to perform any function, we'll have to ask ourselves some questions and produce our answers, then write down an algorithm for how we want that application to work and how it solves the problems listed.
+Then we can start writing our first lines of code.

 For this Dapp we have to ask ourselves the following questions: